syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ### Appointment Search

-The public method `searchAppointments` is used to search the appointments in the Scheduler dataSource.
-It contains the below four arguments such as search string, search field, filter operator and ignorecase.
+The client-side method `searchAppointments` is used to search the appointments in the Scheduler.
+It contains the below four arguments such as search string, search field, filter operator and ignore case.

 **searchString** - It is used to search the given word/sentence within the appointment data.